 That being said, let’s take a look at how to easily find which files to edit in WordPress theme.

-Finding Template Files in WordPress Themes
+Finding Template Files to Edit in WordPress Theme

 The plugin works out of the box, and there are no settings for you to configure.

-Now you need to just take your mouse over to the menu item, and it will display a drop down menu listing the template files used to display this page.
+Now you need to just take your mouse over to the menu item, and it will display a drop-down menu listing the template files used to display this page.

 Clicking on the file name will take you to the default WordPress file editor where you can edit that particular file.

 However, we do not recommend using WordPress file editor to edit theme files because there is no undo option.

 Making direct changes to your WordPress theme is also a bad idea.
 Those changes will disappear when you update your theme.

-‘What The File plugin’ can help you locate the theme files that you need to copy and edit in your child theme.
+The ‘What The File plugin’ can help you locate the theme files that you need to copy and edit in your child theme.